Newburyport station: Former station

 On April 20, 1967, Newburyport began partially subsidizing the service; Rowley did not, and its station was abandoned.
 The final day of Newburyport service was April 1, 1976, as the town declined to continue the subsidy; service was cut back to Ipswich.
 That December, the MBTA bought the B&M's commuter rail assets, including the Eastern Route up to the New Hampshire state line.
-Freight service continued until 1984, through the line was not officially abandoned until 1984.
+Freight service continued until 1984, though the line was not officially abandoned until 1984.

 Modern station

 After "one of the briefest abandonments on record", the line was rebuilt by the MBTA, and service to Newburyport and Rowley was reinstated on October 26, 1998.
 A full-length high-level platform - the MBTA's standard for new construction on routes not constrained by the need to accommodate freight operations along the same route - was built for accessibility.
 Since Newburyport is the terminus, trains may pull into either of the island platform's two tracks.
 A four-track layover yard was constructed south of the Newburyport Turnpike.

 The MBTA originally planned to rebuild the station at the former downtown site.
 However, at the city's insistence, the new station was located 1.0 mile to the south, where parking and the layover yard could be easily built.
 The station is "surrounded by nothing but swamps and warehouses" and isolated from downtown; a shuttle bus service was discontinued in 2004.

 As part of the $2.1 million restoration project, a brick waiting room was built west of the tracks, incorporating two arches from the Newburyport YMCA building, which had burned in 1987.
 The building was complete by 1998, but it and the small coffee shop inside did not open until February 11, 2002.
 The coffee shop later closed; a Mexican restaurant opened in the space in August 2016.